alijnmerchant21/Pumpkin/README.md

 ### Extended

 Pumpkin is trained on personal interactions fed directly into the knowledge base.
 It can also learn and improve its database through sources like - Issues, discussions on GitHub, and other forums.

 ### Future

 The learning model is trained per Cal Newport's method, where each issue/idea is interconnected.

+## Project Structure

+- src
+  - bot.js
+  - pinecone.js
+  - langchain.js
+  - utils.js

+- documents

+- package.json

+- .env

+- README.md